Christchurch, Dorset: Administrative history

+Christchurch Borough Council was a lower-tier district council, with county-level services provided by Dorset County Council.
+The borough council was initially based at the Town Hall, which at that time was much larger, incorporating adjoining former school buildings to the rear.
+In 1980 the council moved to new Civic Offices on Bridge Street, after which most of the Town Hall was demolished to make way for the Saxon Square shopping centre, retaining only the original 1859 section.

+The borough of Christchurch was abolished in 2019, merging with Bournemouth and Poole to become a new local government district called Bournemouth, Christchurch and Poole, the council of which is a unitary authority, being a district council which also performs the functions of a county council.
+The merger was opposed by Christchurch Borough Council, which unsuccessfully challenged the government's decision to proceed with it in the courts.

+Ahead of the borough's abolition in 2019, the parishes in the borough were reviewed.
+The existing parish of Burton was renamed 'Burton and Winkton', and the unparished part of the borough (corresponding to the pre-1974 municipal borough of Christchurch) was made into two new parishes, one called Christchurch and the other called 'Highcliffe and Walkford'.
+The new parish arrangements took effect on 1 April 2019, being the same day that the old borough was replaced by Bournemouth, Christchurch and Poole.
+The new Christchurch parish council takes the style 'town council', with its chair being the mayor.
+The Old Town Hall was transferred to the new town council, which uses it as its headquarters.
+The Civic Offices on Bridge Street transferred to the BCP Council.
+They were closed in 2021 pending a proposed sale, after the new council consolidated its offices at Bournemouth Town Hall.

+Parliamentary representation

 Christchurch is represented by a single parliamentary constituency in the House of Commons.
 The seat was recreated in 1983 from parts of the Christchurch and Lymington, North Dorset and New Forest constituencies, and was held by Robert Adley (Conservative) from its creation until his death in 1993.
 At the by-election Diana Maddock (Liberal Democrat) was elected with a swing of 35.4%, one of the largest-ever swings against a sitting party.
 The seat was retaken by Conservative candidate Christopher Chope in 1997, and retained in 2001 and 2005.
 In the 2010 general election, Chope retained his seat with a considerable majority of 15,410 and 56.4% of the vote, making Christchurch one of the safest Conservative constituencies in the country.
 Christchurch was part of the South West England constituency for elections to the European Parliament.

-In the 2016 United Kingdom European Union membership referendum, Christchurch voted by 59% to leave.
+In the 2016 United Kingdom European Union membership referendum, the borough of Christchurch voted by 59% to leave.